noahmyers/noahmyers.github.io/_pages/home.md

   - /home.html
 ---

-Hello!
-My name is Noah Myers and I am an Assistant Professor of Accounting at Utah Valley University.
+# Welcome!
+I’m Noah Myers, Assistant Professor of Accounting at Utah Valley University

-I research auditor regulation, corporate governance, and the impact of new technologies on individual decision making in accounting.
-My primary teaching interests are Accounting Information Systems, Data Analytics, and Auditing.
-View more about my teaching and see some teaching examples on the <a href="/teaching_info/">teaching</a> tab.

-Before starting in Academia, I was an IT Auditor with Ernst & Young and an Accounting Software Consultant with Squire & Company.
-Click to download my <a href="/files/cv.pdf">`CV`</a> or click the nav bar above to view it in your browser.
+I help tomorrow’s accountants become fluent in the technologies and analytical mind-sets that now define our profession.
+In the classroom—and often on conference stages—I guide students and practitioners through:

+- **Accounting Information Systems** & internal controls
+- **Data Analytics and Visualization** for audit and decision support
+- **Applied AI & Automation** (VBA, Alteryx, Power Automate, Python, SQL)
+- **Audit Methodology and Emerging Assurance Tools**

+My courses blend real-world datasets, live demonstrations, and hands-on labs so participants leave with skills they can use the very next day.
+Recent talks include how generative AI reshapes audit evidence, workflow automation for finance teams, and lessons from high-profile frauds such as FTX.

+Before entering academia I audited complex IT environments at **Ernst & Young** and implemented accounting software for mid-market clients at **Squire & Company**—experience I still draw on to keep each lesson practical and engaging.

+Explore the **Teaching** tab for syllabi, sample assignments, and classroom projects, or download my **CV** to see additional service and outreach activities.
+I’m always happy to collaborate on guest lectures, professional-development sessions, or curriculum design—feel free to reach out!